Best Friends Furever: Introducing Your Baby and Your Pets

 To avoid unnecessary stress or fear for your pets, it is important to approach this step carefully.
 When introducing any animal to a new baby, choosing a quiet, familiar location is key.

-If you are introducing a cat to a new baby, allow the cat to approach the baby on her own terms.
+If you are introducing a cat to a new baby, allow the cat to approach the baby on their own terms.
 Hold the baby in your arms and allow your cat to approach.
 Do not force the cat and baby to interact – if kitty doesn’t want to meet baby today, that’s ok.
 This will allow your cat the opportunity to reconnect with you and see the new addition to the family.

-When introducing a dog to a new baby, have a leash on your dog and bring him into the room.
+When introducing a dog to a new baby, have a leash on your dog and bring them into the room.
 During the introduction, speak in a calm, happy voice, which will show your dog that this is a fun event, not a stressful one.

 Throughout the exchange, read the body language of your pet.
 If you see your pet becoming stressed or anxious, stop the interaction and try again at another time.
 By repeating this sequence multiple times, the stress levels will decrease for your pet.